 LARGE RED DAMSELFLY AND BELTED BEAUTY MOTH

 Jen and I met our good friend Paul Brewster this morning at his local patch near Northwich.
-He had discovered several early Large Red damselflies the day before, which we had never seen before.
+The day before, he had discovered several early Large Red damselflies—a species we had yet to encounter ourselves.

-The site is designated as a Site of Special Scientific Interest (SSSI) and is notable for its acidic wetland, which is particularly important due to its two mature schwingmoors.
-Upon our arrival, we quickly spotted our first Green Hairstreak butterflies of the year; by the time we left, we had counted them in double digits.
-Additionally, we observed a few day-flying moths, including Common Heaths.
+The site, a designated Site of Special Scientific Interest (SSSI), is renowned for its acidic wetlands and two mature schwingmoors.
+Almost immediately, we were treated to our first Green Hairstreak butterflies of the year, and by the time we left, we had counted them in double digits.
+A few day-flying moths, including Common Heaths, also flitted past, adding to the morning’s charm.

 Green Hairstreak